 Dr Wickham has over 80 publications to his name, including several book chapters.
 He was appointed CEO of Clinpath Laboratories in October 2010, but continues to consult on a part-time basis at Adelaide Cancer Centre.
 He is also a visiting medical officer to Icon Cancer Centre Adelaide.

-Dr Wickham’s clinical interests are in benign and malignant haematological conditions in adults and his research interests include endothelial cell function and the role the endothelium plays in both metastasis and malignant coagulopathy.
+Dr Wickham’s clinical interests are in non-malignant and malignant haematological conditions in adults and auto-immune and coagulation problems.
+His research interests include endothelial cell function and the role the endothelium plays in both metastasis and malignant coagulopathy.